Pi-0r-Tau/Dui/README.md

 - Makes no guarantees about data accuracy all data is provided by the source APIs

 Users are responsible for ensuring their usage complies with each API's terms of service.
+This tool is a user interface only.
+It does not host or store any data.
+All book information and Dewey Decimal classifications are retrieved in real-time from third-party library APIs.